 TECHNICAL NOTE: For Building Regs compliance everything must run below 30 decibels, equivalent to a whisper.
 For Passivhaus the limit is just over half that at 25 decibels, because sound doubles every 6dB(A).
 Technically, 3dB(A) is a doubling of Intensity and 6dB is a doubling of Level.
 So 25dB(A) isn’t 17% quieter than 30dB(A), it’s closer to 83% quieter.

 Adroit quality might cost more to buy but it’ll cost less to own longer term.
-Just ask anyone with a five year old budget unit.
+Your property needs MVHR forever.

 Study enough academic papers and you’ll discover the optimal environment for human occupation involves maintaining relative humidity in the 40-60% range, and CO2 concentration under 800ppm.
 They call it the ‘Goldilocks zone’ because it’s just right.
 Throw in air filtration to stop you breathing harmful microparticles and potentially harmful gasses, and you’ve got the ultimate in air quality.